BartMassey/popcount/README.md

 ## License

-This work is made available under the GPL version 3 or later.
-Please see the file COPYING in this distribution for license terms.
+This work is made available under the "MIT License".
+Please see the file LICENSE in this distribution for license terms.

 ## Notes and Results